 Can you really get more donations in 5 minutes or less?
 Yes!
-A few simple tweaks to your online donation form will make your donation form more effective, which will help you get more donations, inspire larger gifts, and lay the groundwork for future interactions with your donors.
+A few simple tweaks will make your online donation form more effective, which will help you get more donations, inspire larger gifts, and lay the groundwork for future interactions with your donors.

 Don’t have much time?
-That’s perfect!
+That’s okay!
 These small adjustments to your donation form will inspire donors and facilitate donations… and all of them can be done in just a few minutes.

 Want to see these tips in action?
 Check out our interactive donation form templates!